azaynul10/fall-detection-app/README.md

 ## Fall Detection System

 ## Description
 This repository contains a real-time Fall Detection System that leverages computer vision and pose estimation techniques.
 The frontend is built with React and deployed on Vercel, while the Flask-based backend is deployed on Railway.
 It continuously processes frames from a connected camera stream, detects falls, and provides visual alerts when a fall event is identified.
+I worked on this for straight 3 days due to deadlines.

 ## Table of Contents
 - [Features](#features)